 These days people are starting to conduct more and more work remotely.
 Advances in technology and communications give business owners and managers the ability to be more flexible.
 You can now distribute team members geographically on an as-needs basis.
 They’re no longer limited to being located a reasonable commuting distance from the office.

 Businesses can be truly operational 24-7, as team members “switch-on” in different time zones all over the globe.
 But ensuring the success and viability of virtual teams is a unique challenge that takes some special attention.
-We will pull back the curtain on virtual teams to bring you three secrets of success.
+Here are 3 ways to create successful virtual teams.

 “Start as you mean to go on.”
 This somewhat obscure saying, common in the UK.
 It signifies that you might get things right from the outset, presumably because it will save a lot of time in the long run.